sedostheatre/sedos.co.uk/input/about/faqs.md

 **What will be in the audition?**

-This will depend entirely on the show and the production team and will be detailed in the audition notice, but will probably be along these lines:
+This will depend entirely on the show and the production team and will be detailed in the audition notice, as well as casting information and any specific requirements for the roles on offer.
+But it will probably be along these lines:

 MUSICALS: You will be sent material to prepare in advance for both dialogue and singing, or you may be asked to prepare a song of your own choice in the style of the musical.
 There may also be a dance section where you learn a routine.
 Recalls may take a workshop format interacting with other potential cast members or may be done individually.

 PLAYS: You will be sent dialogue to prepare in advance for the part(s) you are interested in.
 Recalls may take a workshop format interacting with other potential cast members or may be done individually.

-**How do I find out about the production?**
+**Can I meet the team before the auditions?**

-We will send you all the information you need when you register to audition.
-There is also usually a pre-audition workshop of the show so you can get a taste of what you are getting yourself into!
+There is also usually a pre-audition workshop so you can meet the team and find out more about the show and the auditions.

-**Members’ benefits**
+**What are the benefits of being a Sedos members**

 * Reduced ticket prices on all Sedos shows
 * Reduced rate for Sedance